RobertBonagura/CS416-OS-Design/lec01.md

 3. Persistance

 ## Virtualization
-Make each application believe it has each resource to itself.
+Make each application believe it has each resource to itself, and that it is interacting with the actual physical representation of said resource.

 ## Virtualizing the CPU
 * There are a very large number of virtual CPUs, such that a single CPU can turn into a seemingly infinite number of CPUs